 Planning Organization, Texas Department of Transportation and other government agencies to create bikeways, as recommended by the Austin Bicycle Plan.
 The program also aims to improve pedestrian safety in accordance with the Americans With Disabilities Act (ADA), including sidewalk and curb ramp installation and upgrading.
-The inclusion of bikeways, sidewalks and other bicycle and pedestrian features in the transportation system helps control air pollution, traffic congestion, Infrastructure maintenance costs, and improves the quality of life in Austin.
+The inclusion of bikeways, sidewalks and other bicycle and pedestrian features in the transportation system helps control air pollution, traffic congestion, infrastructure maintenance costs, and improves the quality of life in Austin.
 Primary funds for these facilities are secured through the Build Central Texas (BCT) / Build Greater Austin (BGA) Program, City of Austin bonds, and grants.
+Public Works staff use recommendations for bicycle and pedestrian safety.

-Public Works staff use recommendations for bicycle and pedestrian improvements in adopted neighborhood plans to prioritize improvements throughout the City of Austin.
+Works staff use recommendations for bicycle and pedestrian improvements in adopted neighborhood plans to prioritize improvements throughout the City of Austin.
 Other prioritization factors include: 1) the proximity of possible sidewalk locations to schools, shopping centers, employment centers, and other major neighborhood destinations, 2) new sidewalks that would "fill in the gap" between two built sidewalks.